klaute/homebridge-http-windspeed/README.md

 # homebridge-http-lux2

-This is a copy of http://github.com/epadillac/homebridge-http-lux.git
+This is a copy of http://github.com/epadillac/homebridge-http-lux.git Huge parts are also copied from homebridge-ws project on github.

 Supports http ambient light sensor devices on the Homebridge platform.
 Additional hardware required.
 This is a modified version of the https://github.com/metbosch/homebridge-http-temperature plugin.